mau-network/mau/README.md

 - Limit sharing to specific people.
 - Keep track of a contact list and their identifiers on the network.

-PGP messages is a well [established standard](https://tools.ietf.org/html/rfc4880) that can be used to:
+PGP message format is a well [established standard](https://tools.ietf.org/html/rfc4880) that can be used to:

 - Generate a key pair for the user that identify him on the network.
 - The key/subkey can be used to sign all content to prevent tampering.